rmbolger/PwnedPassCheck/README.md

 $hash = '70CCD9007338D6D81DD3B6271621B9CF9A97EA00' # SHA1 hash of "Password1"
 Get-PwnedHash $hash
 ```

+`Test-PwnedPassword`, `Test-PwnedHash`, and `Test-PwnedHashBytes` also exist which are similar to their `Get-Pwned*` equivalents except they return a True/False result instead of the more details Hash/SeenCount data.
+True indicates the password/hash was seen in at least one breach.
+Otherwise, False.

 Because the Pwned Password data is freely downloadable, it's possible to setup your own local copy of the API or use one hosted by a third party.
 Use the `ApiRoot` parameter to override the default API URL you test against.